substrate-developer-hub/newsletter/README.md

 # 🗞 The Substrate Developer Newsletter

-A place to facilitate content curation for the Substrate Developer Newsletter.
-Not yet subscribed?
-You can subscribe [here](https://substrate.io/ecosystem/connect/newsletter/).
+A place to facilitate content curation for the Substrate Developer Newsletter: a monthly digest for developers building with [Substrate](https://substrate.io/) with +2k subscribers and growing.
-Curious to have a look at past editions?
-Have a look at the archive [here](https://substrate-developer-hub.github.io/newsletter/).

-> _Note: this repository is WIP, inspired by how [This Week in Rust](https://this-week-in-rust.org/) is curated._
-_Currently, the newsletter is written and published without much community involvement._
-_It's author (@sacha-l) wishes to move towards a more participatory system that allows any developer in the Polkadot ecosystem to contribute to it._
-_Please submit an issue with any questions, concerns or feedback._

 The Substrate Developer Newsletter aims to provide updates for developers in the Polkadot builder ecosystem including: